forestgrape/coronavirus/4_immunological/immune_evasion.md

 - Exploit
   Exploiting antibody induced phagocytosis by infecting the [phagocyte cell](#overcome-phagocytosis)

-> Neutralizing antibodies act also as non-neutralizing antibodies (cells show what they produce on the outside.
-An infected cell usually produces coronavirus spikes and this spikes get presented on the cell membrane.
-Immune cells such as T cells can detect this and induce cell death.
+> Neutralizing antibodies may also act also as non-neutralizing antibodies.
+Generally natural infections and vaccines also produce antibodies targeting no exposed substances, these helps to fight infections since cells show what they produce on the outside.
+An infected cell usually produces coronavirus proteins and part of these proteins get presented on the cell membrane.
+Immune cells such as T cells can detect this especially if antibody marked and induce cell death.
 So the cell is stopped from producing many virions.

 > Besides antibodies, natural infections and to some extent vaccines induce also specific immune cells such as memory T cells targeting different antigens of viruses.
 These T cells are especially effective at recognizing the presented antigens mentioned above.